-For students who are interested in studying abroad while learning or practicing French, France is an extremely popular study abroad destination, and there are other study abroad locations in Belgium, Canada, and French-speaking African countries.
-Many students benefit from studying abroad, and fortunately many schools accept credit from these programs, even if their own school offers its own study abroad programs as well.
+France is one of the most popular study abroad destinations in the world, and for French students it’s an obvious choice.
+There are also strong programs in Belgium, Canada, and French-speaking African countries like Morocco.
+Many students benefit significantly from studying abroad, and most schools will accept credit from these programs even if they run their own study abroad offerings.

 What to Look for in a French Study Abroad Program